cguckes/ksp-chroma/README.md

 ## Todo

-- Make the whole keyboard red, if the vessel is not steerable any more. (done -> next release)
-- Add CatastrophicFailure event and SplashedDown event animation. (done -> next release)
-- Altimeter on F-Keys (done -> next release)
-- Make fuel gauge position configurable
+- Make fuel gauge position device dependent (Blackwidow Chroma / Blackwidow Chroma TE / Orbweaver)
-- Add Razer Chroma mouse support
 - Light up all keys when the player is entering text (vessel name, savegame, etc.)

 - Linux version (this might take a bit longer, but I'm planning to do it anyway.
 What good is a c# interface if it is only ever implemented once...)